Veneers Houston Open Saturday

 They are mostly bonded onto the tooth surface using a series of in-office procedures to change its color, length, size, and shape.
 They are usually made from either porcelain or resin composite materials.
 Though the porcelain type is stronger, more efficient and resist stains better than the resin type.
 More so, the porcelain veneers mimic the light reflecting properties of the natural tooth better than the resin veneers.

-However, you may need to consult your dentist to discuss the best choice of material for you.
+However, you may need to consult your dentist to discuss the choice of material for you.
 Typically, they are useful treatment options in cosmetic dentistry for the following dental conditions:

 - Teeth with unnecessary gaps and spaces between them.